thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 ### Double & Triple Equals

 `==` checks value (loose) and `===` checks value and type (strict)?
-This is a very common misconception. **If you're trying to understand your code, it's critical that you learn to think like JavaScript**  Check the JavaScript specification for [Abstract Equality Comparison](https://www.ecma-international.org/ecma-262/9.0/index.html#sec-abstract-equality-comparison) and [Strict Equality Comparison](https://www.ecma-international.org/ecma-262/9.0/index.html#sec-strict-equality-comparison) to dig deeper into the difference between `==` and `===`.
+This is a very common misconception. **If you're trying to understand your code, it's critical that you learn to think like JavaScript.**  Check the JavaScript specification for [Abstract Equality Comparison](https://www.ecma-international.org/ecma-262/9.0/index.html#sec-abstract-equality-comparison) and [Strict Equality Comparison](https://www.ecma-international.org/ecma-262/9.0/index.html#sec-strict-equality-comparison) to dig deeper into the difference between `==` and `===`.
 When the types of the two elements you are comparing with `==` are the same, then (according to the spec) the `===` is performed.
 Ideally, you should try to have the value types and make that obvious as much as possible.
 You should not be doing equality comparisons when you have no idea what the types are.

 For `===` if the types are different, it returns `false`.
 The basic difference between `==` and `===` is whether or not we are going to allow any coercion to occur.
 JavaScript's equality is based on identity, not structure.
 Consider the following: